SCHEDULE OF CLASSES

-All classes are 1 hour, once per week.
+Crossed out classes are full.
+All classes are one hour, once per week.

 Writing Classes prepare students for honors, AP, and college writing.
 Teaching across all grades means that, even with second graders, we have their futures in mind.
 We cover literary response, persuasive, expository, creative, and personal narrative essay writing, varying by grade level.
 Prompts are derived from released SAT, ACT, and AP exams as well as our own curriculum.
 Classes start with editing student writing on a large screen for about 45 minutes.
 Students see editing of their own work and other student’s work, learning from everybody’s strengths and weaknesses.
 Then we teach a lesson focusing on next steps, areas of struggle, or a new form of writing, depending on the week.
 Finally we assign homework, which takes 1-2 hours per week total to complete.
 Homework includes editing, new writing, and news reading with analysis.